Financials Sector Rating: Marketperform

 Positive factors for the financial sector include:

-- Modestly rising interest rates: Higher rates across the curve should mean financial companies can earn more on the cash they hold and the loans they make.
+- Modestly rising interest rates: If we see higher rates across the curve it should mean financial companies can earn more on the cash they hold and the loans they make.

 - Improving consumer finances: Reduced debt loads for consumers lowers the risks of defaults by that group in the coming year.
 Also, it gives consumers room to add to debt should they desire to do so, which it now appears to be happening.